-Throughout the year, Akwe:kon – in conjunction with Cornell's American Indian Program – sponsors activities and programs like the regional Pow Wow and the weeklong Native American Festival, featuring music, art, and dances by participants representing tribes from throughout the U.S. and Canada.
+Throughout the year, Akwe:kon – in conjunction with Cornell's American Indian and Indigenous Studies Program (AIISP) – sponsors activities and programs like the regional Pow Wow and the weeklong Native American Festival, featuring music, art, and dances by participants representing tribes from throughout the U.S. and Canada.
 Events are open to the public, and enable the whole Cornell community to experience the spirit of Native cultures and traditions.

 Akwe:kon's distinctive building and landscape were designed with extensive input from Native people, incorporating symbols that reflect the theme of communal spirit.

 - Open to first-year, transfer, and upperlevel students

 - Located on North Campus, near Robert Purcell Community Center

 - A community multipurpose room, a TV room, a library, two study lounges, a kitchen, and a computer room

 - Bedrooms contain, for each occupant: an extra-long twin bed, a closet and a bureau (or wardrobe/bureau combination), a desk and desk chair, a desk lamp, a wastebasket, and floor carpeting

 - Wireless Internet access

 Akwe:kon has several Faculty and Community Fellows that provide students with opportunities to explore and cultivate their academic, intellectual, and cultural interests.
 You will find them attending events in your building, dining with students, and leading on and off campus trips to lectures, plays, films, concerts, and regional points of interest.